 What does TurboTax Self-Employed cost?

-If you pay $12 /mo for the QuickBooks Self-Employed Tax Bundle, your TurboTax Self-Employed filing is free!
-I share more of this in detail below.
+If you pay $12 /mo for the QuickBooks Self-Employed Tax Bundle, your TurboTax Self-Employed filing could be free.

 There are several different features that I really like about the TurboTax Self-Employed tax filing software.